Ask the Expert Series

 Thriving Through Uncertainty: Collective Resilience on the Other Side of the Pandemic

-Françoise Adan, MD, is University Hospitals’ Chief Whole Health and Well-Being Officer and the Director for the University Hospitals’ Connor Integrative Health Network.
+Françoise Adan, M.D., is University Hospitals’ Chief Whole Health and Well-Being Officer and the Director for the University Hospitals’ Connor Integrative Health Network.
 With over 25 years of experience, Dr. Adan encourages clients and patients to understand the critical connection between the mind, body and spirit.
 She is a frequent presenter on the importance of utilizing integrative medicine to maintain optimal health.
+This presentation was recorded on July 27, 2021.

 Measuring Parkinson’s Disease

-Steven Gunzler, MD, is a neurologist in University Hospitals Neurological Institute Parkinson’s & Movement Disorders Center at University Hospitals Cleveland Medical Center.
+Dr. Steven Gunzler is a neurologist in University Hospitals Neurological Institute Parkinson’s & Movement Disorders Center at University Hospitals Cleveland Medical Center.
 He is also an Assistant Professor of Neurology at Case Western Reserve University School of Medicine.
+This presentation was recorded on May 13, 2021.